KVerv/olympicstats.github.io/swimming/200m_freestyle_women.md

 <p><img alt="freestyle-200m-women-pdf" src="../images/freestyle/freestyle-200m-women-distributionpdf.svg" style="float:center; width:600px" /></p>

-The distribution of the data has some structure.
-It is trimodal and looks like the combination of three normal distributions.
-The middle distribution however looks to be skewed.
+The distribution of the data looks like a normal distribution.
 Keep in mind that the data only comprises 40 entries.
-We will ignore this structure for now and assume that the data is normal distributed with the sample mean and sample standard deviation.
+We will assume that the data is normal distributed with the sample mean and sample standard deviation.

 We can also look at the cumulative distribution function of the data.
 <p><img alt="freestyle-200m-women-cdf" src="../images/freestyle/freestyle-200m-women-distributioncdf.svg" style="float:center; width:600px" /></p>